smeehan12/standalone-recast-tutorial/_episodes/13-recast-cli.md

 examples/rome                      Example from ATLAS Exotics Rome Workshop 2018               default,newsignal
 testing/busyboxtest                Simple, lightweight Functionality Test                      default
 ~~~
 What you see is a list of all the registered workflows.
 There are not a lot because while things are beyond *beta*, things are not yet institutionalized.
 Eventually, this should be populated with numerous workflows that can all be run on command.
 And that will allow anyone to run your analysis.
 You can even try it yourself.
-Execute the SIUSY MultiBJet analysis
+Execute the SUSY MultiBJet analysis
 ~~~bash
 recast run atlas/atlas-conf-2018-041 --tag mbj
 ~~~
-and you are now running the full analysis and interpretation workflow which was captured by the analysis and stored [here]().
+and you are now running the full analysis and interpretation workflow which was captured by the analysis and stored [here](https://gitlab.cern.ch/recast-atlas/susy/ATLAS-CONF-2018-041).

 To be able to run any workflow, it must be available in the catalogue on your local instance of recast CLI.
 So we need to get your workflow `tutorial/vhbb` in here.
 To do so you need to `add` it to the catalogue with the following call
 ~~~bash